agosztolai/MARBLE/README.md

 model.run_training(data, outdir='./outputs')
 ```

-If you have previously trained a network, or have interrupted training, you can load the network directly as
+If you have previously trained a network or have interrupted training, you can load the network directly as

 ```
 model = MARBLE.net(data, loadpath=loadpath)
 ```

 where loadpath can be either a path to the model (with a specific timestamp, or a directory to automatically load the latest model.
-By running `MARBLE.run_training()`, training will resume from the last ckechpoint.
+By running `MARBLE.run_training()`, training will resume from the last checkpoint.

 <a name="innerproduct"></a>
 ### Geometry-aware and geometry-agnostic modes